Cosmic-time quantum mechanics and the passage-of-time problem: First-quantized Dirac equation

 \section{First-quantized Dirac equation}

-As a preliminary test of the formalism let us consider the first-quantized free Dirac's electron with mass $m$.
+Let us consider the first-quantized free Dirac's electron with mass $m$ as a test of the proposed description of conformal properties of massive fields.
 For large $\tau$ what we expect is essentially the bispinor field $\big(\psi^A(x),\psi^{A'}(x)\big)$, $x\in\cal M$, which is scanned by means by the subspace of $\cal M$ defined by $\Psi_\tau(x)\neq 0$.
 This subspace looks `almost like a hyperplane' propagating toward the future.
 If we assume that a single Dirac electron does not influence the evolution of $\Psi_\tau(x)$, we can treat $\Psi_\tau(x)$ as a given solution of an empty universe Schr\"odinger equation that determines the flow of quantum time.

 Obviously, we do not discuss here the full dynamics with Hamiltonian (\ref{total H}) and second-quantized energy momentum tensor of the Dirac field (cf. sections 5.8-5.10 in \cite{PR}).
 Instead of discussing the influence of matter fields on the wave function of the universe, we try to understand why and how the concrete choice of $\Psi_\tau(x)$ may look like a conformal modification of geometry of space-time.